forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Math.
 Try to get F(n) from F(n - 1).

+**397. Integer Replacement**: Given a positive integer n and you can do operations as follow: If n is even, replace n with n/2.
+If n is odd, you can replace n with either n + 1 or n - 1.
+What is the minimum number of replacements needed for n to become 1?

+Recursion+Memoization+Greedy.

 **399. Evaluate Division**

 Find a path between two nodes in a graph.

+**400. Nth Digit**: Find the n-th digit of the infinite integer sequence 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, ...

+Math.

 **402\.
 Remove K Digits**: Remove k digits from a given number so that the new number is the smallest possible.

 We can find a pattern: from the most significant digit to the least significant digit, whenever we meet a digit that is less than the the previous digit, we should discard the previous digit.

+**403. Frog Jump**: Given an array of positions, each time we can jump k - 1, k, or k + 1, here k is the last jump.
+Determine whether we can reach the end.

+Recursion + Memoization.

 **406. Queue Reconstruction by Height**

 First consider the tallest man, then the second tallest man...

+**413. Arithmetic Slices**

+Sliding window.
+Essentially the problem asks us to find the number of all possible subarrays that are arithmetic progressions and contain at least 3 elements.

 **416. Partition Equal Subset Sum**: Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.

 The problem is equal to finding if there is a subset such that the sum of elements in it is "sum of array" / 2.
 Then we can use DP to solve it.
 Let `dp[i, j]` mean whether there can be a sum `j` from a certain subset in `nums[0...i]`.
 For each `nums[i]`, we check whether we need to include it to achieve `j`.
 Somewhat like the knapsack problem.
 `dp[i, j] = dp[i - 1, j] || dp[i - 1, j - nums[i]]`

+**417. Pacific Atlantic Water Flow**

+Similar to "130.
+Surrounded Regions".
+We need to search from borders, and we need to "go against the current" (逆流而上).

+**419. Battleships in a Board**

+Check each 'X' grid's left and top grid.

+**421. Maximum XOR of Two Numbers in an Array**

+First we check whether the MSB can be 1, then the second MSB...Each time we only consider a prefix of the numbers.

+**424. Longest Repeating Character Replacement**:  Given a string `s` that consists of only uppercase English letters, you can perform at most `k` operations on that string.
+In one operation, you can choose any character of the string and change it to any other uppercase English character.
+Find the length of the longest sub-string containing all repeating letters you can get after performing the above operations.

+Sliding window.

 **437. Path Sum III**: You are given a binary tree in which each node contains an integer value.
 Find the number of paths that sum to a given value.
 The path does not need to start or end at the root or a leaf, but it must go downwards.